ibm-cloud-docs/containers/cs_subnets.md

 To see all of the subnets provisioned in your account, run `ibmcloud ks subnets`.
 To see the portable public and portable private subnets that are bound to one cluster, you can run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID> --showResources` and look for the **Subnet VLANs** section.

 In {{site.data.keyword.containerlong_notm}}, VLANs have a limit of 40 subnets.
 If you reach this limit, first check to see whether you can [reuse subnets in the VLAN to create new clusters](/docs/containers?topic=containers-subnets#subnets_custom).
-If you need a new VLAN, order one by [contacting {{site.data.keyword.Bluemix_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).
+If you need a new VLAN, order one by [contacting {{site.data.keyword.cloud_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).
 Then, [create a cluster](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_create) that uses this new VLAN.
 {: note}

 **Do the IP address for my worker nodes change?**</br>